 The new schooner's mission since it was built in Mystic in 2000 has been to educate the public about the original Amistad and the plight of those on board.
 It has sailed up and down the East Coast, to Cuba and as far as western Africa telling its namesake's story, with the help of millions of dollars in funding from the state of Connecticut.

 After several years of success, the Amistad's owner, Amistad America Inc., fell into hard financial times, including a stretch from 2010 to 2012 when the ship had to be left in Mystic and was inactive because there wasn't enough money for repairs.
 For the past year, it's been at a shipyard in Portland, Maine, undergoing maintenance.

 Amistad America officials say they have rescued the 129-foot Baltimore clipper and its mission from the brink of financial ruin and are returning to Connecticut with a refurbished ship, new business partnerships and a plan to educate the public.
-The schooner is set to be in New London from Saturday to July 14 and in its homeport of New Haven from July 15-30.

 "We've all worked hard, sometimes against pretty formidable odds," said Greg Belanger, former executive director of Amistad America.
 "But we kept saying we're not going to give up the ship.
 It's too important."